East African Breweries: 1920–1949

-East African Breweries Limited was founded in 1922, as Kenya Breweries Limited (KBL), by two white settlers, George and Charles Hurst.
+East African Breweries Limited was founded in 1922, as Kenya Breweries Limited (KBL), by two Welshmen, George and Charles Hurst.
 The company was owned by the Dodd family of Kenya.

 KBL acquired Tanganyika-based Tanganyika Breweries in 1935 and 1936 these two companies were merged leading to the creation of the East African Breweries Limited (EABL).
 The group continued expanding locally through the opening of more breweries such as Mombasa brewery.

 1950–1999

 In 1954, EABL got listed on the Nairobi Securities Exchange.
 This was among the first listings in the region's oldest stock exchange.
-As a group, EABL expanded to Uganda through the acquisition of Uganda Breweries in 1959.
+As a group, EABL expanded into Uganda through the acquisition of Uganda Breweries in 1959.

 In 1964, the group's subsidiary name in present-day Tanzania was changed from Tanganyika Breweries Limited to Tanzania Breweries Limited (TBL) following the political unification of Tanganyika and the People's Republic of Zanzibar and Pemba to form the United Republic of Tanzania.
-This led to increased market for the group through the creation of union.
+This led to increased market for the group through the creation of the union.
 However, in 1979 the Government of Tanzania nationalized TBL as part of the Arusha Declaration.
-The group officially opened 1987 Central Glass Industries Limited (CGI), as a producer of glass containers and bottles therefor leading to internal sourcing.
+The group officially opened Central Glass Industries Limited (CGI) in 1987, as a producer of glass containers and bottles, therefore leading to internal sourcing.

-By 1990, the Dodd family had reduced their shareholding and most of the shareholders were Kenyan and the company was very successful.